-Student Financial Aid - Sometimes a victim of a crime may feel the need to take a leave of absence from school.
+Student Financial Aid

+Sometimes a victim of a crime may feel the need to take a leave of absence from school.
 If a student is considering a leave of absence based on the circumstances of a complaint, they should understand there may be financial aid implications in taking such leave.
-This should be discussed with financial aid personnel, and OCRTIX can assist in facilitating this conversation if desired.
-The University's financial aid website can be found at: www.financialaid.ku.edu.
+This should be discussed with financial aid personnel, and OCRTIX can assist in facilitating this conversation, if desired.
+The University's financial aid website can be found here.